minchulkim87/tmlinktools/README.md

     - temp: This folder will be used to temporarily save files as the datasets are being updated.
 This should automatically empty itself after each update.
     - data: This is where the final datasets will be stored.
     - upload: This is where the final datasets will be stored - but each table will be combined to one parquet file each.
-- Subfolders will be created using the two-letter code representing the jurisdiction.
+- Subfolders will be created using the two-letter code representing the IP office.
 - Within each jurisdiction folder, each "table" will correspond to one parquet folder (which will contain the partitioned parquet files).